getyoti/yoti-wordpress/README.md

 This repository contains the tools you need to quickly integrate your WordPress backend with Yoti so that your users can share their identity details with your application in a secure and trusted way.
 The plugin uses the Yoti PHP SDK.
 If you're interested in finding out more about the SDK, click [here](https://github.com/getyoti/yoti-php-sdk).

-## Requirements

-This plugin works with the WordPress Business Plan package.

 ## Installing the plugin

 You can install the Yoti WordPress plugin in two ways: